Senior Associate

 Jennifer represents clients in appellate and trial-level litigation in federal and state courts across the country.
 She focuses on dispositive motions and high stakes appeals, with a particular focus on the financial services industry.

 Jennifer has co-authored numerous briefs and dispositive motions in federal and state courts of appeals and trial courts, and at both the certiorari and merits stage in the U.S. Supreme Court.
-Her experience covers a wide range of substantive areas, including constitutional law and statutory interpretation, labor and employment, intellectual property, healthcare law, privacy law, class action defense, and complex commercial litigation.
-She has deep expertise in appeals and critical motions in financial services litigation, including representing financial institutions in major RMBS cases and in putative and certified class actions.
+Her experience covers a wide range of substantive areas, including constitutional law and statutory interpretation, labor and employment, intellectual property, healthcare law, privacy law, class action defense, securities litigation, and complex commercial litigation.
+She has deep expertise in appeals and critical motions in financial services litigation, including representing financial institutions in major RMBS cases and in putative and certified class actions, and she is currently representing Goldman Sachs, JPMorgan, and other underwriters of initial and secondary offerings in multiple securities class actions.
 Jennifer also maintains an active pro bono practice focusing on the areas of immigrant and women’s rights.

-Prior to joining Orrick, Jennifer was a Staff Attorney at a national nonprofit.
-While there she participated in all aspects of litigation, arguing and briefing dispositive motions and examining witnesses at trial.
+Prior to joining Orrick, Jennifer was a Staff Attorney at a national nonprofit and an associate at a boutique firm.
+In her prior roles, she participated in all aspects of litigation, arguing and briefing dispositive motions, examining multiple witnesses at trial, and taking depositions of both fact and expert witnesses.
 Jennifer graduated from Yale Law School, where she was an Editor on the Yale Law Journal.
 Immediately following law school, she served as a law clerk to Judge Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.

 Financial Services Industry